Skip to content

 • Faircourt – The Kusar/Russell home in Bernardsville

-Thought interesting if you wanted a Bissell carpet sweeper, you could pick one up at G.T.
-Gianquiti & Son in at 33-35 Claremont Road, Bernardsville.
+Thought it was interesting if you wanted a Bissell carpet sweeper, you could pick one up at G.T.
+Gianquiti & Son at 33-35 Claremont Road, Bernardsville.
 The sweeper was invented and patented by Melville R. Bissell in 1876.
-Following his death from pneumonia in 1889 in Grand Rapids, his wife, Anna Bissell, took control of the company, becoming America’s first female corporate Chief Executive Officer.
+Following his death from pneumonia in Grand Rapids in 1889, his wife, Anna Bissell, took control of the company, becoming America’s first female corporate Chief Executive Officer.

 She eventually passed the reins to her son, Melville Bissell, Jr. Melville Bissell III, a nephew of Melville, Jr., took over leadership of the company in 1953.
 John M. Bissell, a cousin to Melville III, assumed leadership of the company in 1971.
 Bissell remains the most popular brand of carpet sweeper to this day.